richard512/wine/README.md

 ### Perspective

-California definitely has the largest number of registered wine producers at 4,653.
-Washington is at #2 with 1,019.
-About half of all registered USA wine producers are in California.
-I read a thing that said about 86% of all USA wine is produced in California, but don't quote me on that.
+4,653 wine producers in California

+1,019 in Washington (State #2 by number of wine producers)

+90% of all USA wine is produced in California.

 ## Example Wineries